Euro to Dollar Week Ahead Forecast: Scrambling to Hold Above 1.04

 Image © Adobe Images

-The Euro to Dollar exchange rate is under significant pressure, but could be due to some near-term relief.
+The Euro to Dollar exchange rate could be due some relief in the coming five days.

-To be sure, momentum and technical indicators are unambiguous in advocating for further EUR/USD weakness, and we would suggest readers have a significant bias towards anticipating further weakness.
+Most momentum and technical indicators are still unambiguous in advocating for further EUR/USD weakness, and we would suggest readers have a significant bias towards anticipating further weakness.

-The immediate downside target is the Friday low at 1.0331, ahead of an eventual test of 1.02.
+If the selloff restarts, the Friday low of 1.0331 will be retested, followed by an eventual test of 1.02.

 "We maintain our view that many negatives are in the price of the EUR already," says Valentin Marinov, Head of G10 FX Strategy at Crédit Agricole.
 "We maintain our view that many positives related to Donald Trump’s victory at the US presidential election are already in the price of the USD."